Hyperadrenocorticism: Diagnosis and treatment.

-Hyperadrenocorticism (Cushing’s disease) refers to a clinical condition, which results from having excess cortisone concentration in the body.
+Hyperadrenocorticism (Cushing’s disease) refers to a clinical condition, which results from having excess cortisol concentration in the body.

-A tumor in the pituitary gland can result in excessive cortisone throughout the body resulting in “pituitary dependent” Cushing’s disease.
+A tumor in the pituitary gland can result in excessive cortisol throughout the body resulting in “pituitary dependent” Cushing’s disease.

 The most common signs seen with hyperadrenocorticism include excessive urination, excessive drinking, increased appetite, hair loss, muscle weakness, a “potbellied” appearance, panting, thin skin and lethargy.
 Virtually all dogs with Cushing’s disease have at least one of these signs, but it would be uncommon to have all of them.

 Dogs with Cushing’s disease are at risk for blood clots, kidney damage, high blood pressure and diabetes.